Deciding One to One property of Boolean maps: Condition and algorithm in terms of implicants: Introduction

 \section{Introduction}

 Mappings in finite domains are omnipresent in applications of Computational Sciences.
 Due to the complex connections of causes (inputs) and effects (outputs) the problems such as deciding invertibility and computing an inverse of a map at a given local point in the image turn out to be $NP$ hard.
-Hence utilizing Artifical Intelligence (AI) to solve invertibility of a map is an important problem whose efficient solution is as yet not well understood.
-It appears that even for an AI approach to solving such a problem, efficient computation of intermediate mathematical problems can be enormously useful.
-For concreteness, consider $F$ to represents a non-linear map in the domain which is a cartesian product of a finite field.
+It appears that even for an approach using Artificial Intelligence (AI) to solving such a problem, efficient computation of intermediate mathematical problems can be enormously useful.
+For concreteness, consider $F$ to represent a non-linear map in the domain which is a cartesian product of a finite field.
 Proving $F$ to be invertible is a fundamental mathematical problem and whose computational complxity depends on not only the size of its domain but also on whether $F$ is linear or non-linear.
 Apart from the linear maps $F$ in vector spaces there is no easy condition known for invertibility of general non-linear maps which frequently arise in applications.
 Hence it is not only of theoretical interest to pose invertibilty of maps but is of high practical importance to pose it as a computational question and understand the complexity of inversion.
 An objective of this paper is to explore the computational side of the invertibilty question and to provide an answer for the special case of Boolean maps.